Make an Appointment: [email protected] | 804-210-5511

 • Personality Disorders

-Do you experience distressing emotions that appear to you, and perhaps to others, to be excessive given the current situation?
+Do you experience distressing emotions that appear to be excessive given the current situation?
 Do you tend to be highly reactive to certain triggers?
-Is there one or more dysfunctional belief that you believe about yourself that on an intellectual level you know is not true?
+Is there a dysfunctional belief or multiple beliefs that you maintain about yourself even though you know on an intellectual level that it is not true?
+If you answered yes to any of those, you may still be a good candidate for EMDR therapy.

-Options for EMDR therapy
+Options for EMDR therapy at Sea Glass

-EMDR can be done during short term intensive sessions, typically 2-3 hours per session occurring over several days scheduled closely together.
+EMDR can also be done during short-term intensive sessions, typically 2-3 hours per session occurring over several days scheduled closely together.
 When done this way, we’re working on very specific memories in depth at once.
 This can be a great way to dive deep and heal traumas quickly.
 A benefit to doing EMDR this way is to experience a lot of change quickly.
 Jennifer Jenkins-Boitnott, LPC provides EMDR in this format.

 Which way is right for you?
 That depends on what your treatment goals are for EMDR therapy and how you want to work on healing your trauma.
+Check out the EMDR intensive screening questions for more details.
+From there, we can help you figure out if an EMDR intensive or ongoing EMDR therapy is right for you.